Maths

 At Downland, our mathematics teachers work together to make a big difference for every pupil.
 We strive to shape happy, confident and resilient learners who discover that mathematics brings an exciting journey of discovery, understanding, and a lifetime of opportunities.

-All pupils experience challenges in maths, but many pupils at Downland have a negative emotional reaction to the subject following their transition to us from primary school and are less able to deal with these.
+All pupils experience challenges in mathematics, but many pupils at Downland have a negative emotional reaction to the subject following their transition to us from primary school and are less able to deal with these.
 Our pupils are often anxious about aspects of mathematics and may feel a range of emotions, including frustration and anger.
 At Downland, we try to remove the negative pressure pupils may feel without removing the challenge.

 In order to lay the foundations for learning, we embed practices that build a culture of deep understanding, confidence and competence in mathematics – a culture that produces strong, secure learning and real progress.
 We know our pupils and the experiences they have had and use this knowledge to make our schemes work for them, adding extra time where necessary for topics that need most attention and adapting other learning accordingly.
 We model positive attitudes towards mathematics throughout the whole school, ensuring that all staff encourage and model motivation, confidence, and enjoyment in mathematics for all pupils.